-- Once most of the dirt has been hosed off, wash all surfaces with warm water and mild, detergent-type soap.
+- 4. Once most of the dirt has been hosed off, wash all surfaces with warm water and mild, detergent-type soap.
 An old toothbrush or bottle brush is handy for hard-to-reach places. - 5.
-Rinse the ATV off immediately with clean water and dry all surfaces with a chamois, clean towel or soft absorbing cloth. - Dry the chain and lubricate it to prevent it from rusting. - 7.
-Clean the seat with a vinyl upholstery cleaner to keep the cover pliable and glossy. - Automotive type wax may be applied to all painted and chrome plated surfaces.
+Rinse the ATV off immediately with clean water and dry all surfaces with a chamois, clean towel or soft absorbing cloth. - 6.
+Clean the seat with a vinyl upholstery cleaner to keep the cover pliable and glossy. - 7.
+Automotive type wax may be applied to all painted and chrome plated surfaces.
 Avoid combination cleaner-waxes.
 Many contain abrasives which may mar the paint or protective finish.
 When finished cleaning, start the engine and let it idle for several minutes.